Staff & Board of Directors

 ADVISOR TO THE BOARD

 Mark Sink is founder and director of MoP (Month of Photography) in Denver, Colorado, where he coordinates over one hundred eighty regional galleries, museums and art spaces biannually to celebrate photography.
-The next MoP is scheduled for March 2015.
+The most recent MoP took place March-April 2015.
 In addition to curating extensively for MoP projects, Mark regularly curates exhibitions at MoP’s host venue RedLine, where he is currently a resource artist.